imagepointe-jk/test-react-wordpress/README.md

 # Adding a React App to a Wordpress Page

 This is a walkthrough of our process for including a React app on almost any Wordpress page.
+Hosting the app elsewhere and then displaying in an iframe can be convenient, but it's also limiting in many ways.
+This process puts the app directly into the page's DOM, which unlocks a lot of potential that is lost when using an iframe.

 We will assume the use of Vite and the Code Snippets plugin throughout this guide.